Samurai Vendetta: Production

-Film Festivals
+Film festivals

-Samurai Vendetta has been part of a number of film festivals celebrating the Chambara genre, and also careers of Raizo Ichikawa and Shintaro Katsu in the last decade.
+Samurai Vendetta has been part of a number of film festivals celebrating the Chambara genre, and also the careers of Raizo Ichikawa and Shintaro Katsu, within the last decade.

 Remake

-Samurai Vendetta would be remade a short time later after Raizo Ichikawa's death, starring Hiroki Matsukata in the roll previously portrayed by Ichikawa.
+Samurai Vendetta would be remade a short time later after Raizo Ichikawa's death, starring Hiroki Matsukata in the role previously portrayed by Ichikawa.
 The remake was called Broken Swords.